TaowfiK/Electronics-Shop-/README.md

 4. Disable any post back in filtering in both Products and buyer listing page

 5. **APIs** For:

     **Orders**

-      *GetOrders
-      *AddOrder
-      *UpdateOrder
+      * GetOrders
+      * AddOrder
+      * UpdateOrder

-6. Manual URL by customer ( you can enter module manually through URL )
+6. Manual URL by customer ( you can enter module manually through URL ) .

+7. Add Product button is disabled .